 - The place for any arbitration will be at a time and at an address in the City of the principal place of business of the corporation appointed by the arbitrator, unless otherwise agreed by the Disputants and the arbitrator.

 - If, in relation to a Dispute, a Disputant breaches any of the provisions of by-laws 74 to 76, each other Disputant need not comply with these dispute resolution clauses in relation to that Dispute.

 - The governing law of these by-laws and all agreements entered into between Members and the corporation shall be the law of Queensland, Australia, and the parties irrevocably submit to the jurisdiction of the Courts of Queensland, Australia.

-- These by-laws may be amended by the Members at any meeting by an affirmative vote of two-thirds (2/3) of the votes of the entire membership.
+- These by-laws may be amended by the Members at any meeting by an affirmative vote of two-thirds (2/3) of the votes cast.